Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 2. Using period finding to find extra square roots.
 3. Using extra square roots to get factors.

-With all of this information internalized, we can finally write some pseudo-code to simulate Shor's algorithm.
+With all of this information internalized, we can finally write some pseudo-code to simulate Shor's algorithm:

 ```python
 from math import log2